 The provided cable set is provided with two RJ11, 4 pin cables and one cable with pin jack connectors.
-The two RJ11 cables should be connected to the StarGO and to the mount DEC, RA motor connectors.
+The two RJ11 cables should be connected to the StarGO and DEC connector in one side and to the RA and DEC motors in the other side as shown on the picture below.